ycu-iil/BLOX2/README.md

 ## Predictor
 Although `LightGBMPredictor` was mainly used in our experiments, BLOX2 is not limited to LightGBM.
 Any predictor can be used by implementing the `Predictor` class.
 The package also includes sklearn-based predictor implementations, such as `RandomForestPredictor` and `SVRPredictor`, although these implementations do not support uncertainty estimation.
 When using these predictors, the `lightgbm` dependency can be omitted.

+## License

+The BLOX2 source code is licensed under the MIT License.

+The files under `data/` are provided for reproducibility and are not covered by the MIT License.
+See `data/README.md` for the corresponding attribution and license information.